mrzjy/StarrailDialog/README.md

 ~~~
 # books.jsonl
 {"BookSeriesID": 1, "BookSeries": "Floriography Manual Attached to a Bouquet", "BookSeriesComments": "Contains commonly used floriography in Belobog.
 The ways of the world are condensed into this manual.", "BookSeriesNum": 1, "BookSeriesWorld": 2, "IsShowInBookshelf": true}

+# submissions.jsonl
+{"SubMissionID": 100010100, "TargetText": "Use a fake identity to get past security check", "DescrptionText": "The woman sauntering elegantly across the invasion site is a mystery.
+She mocks the victims, while also ruthlessly eliminating their oppressors.\\n Over their comms, the mysterious helper revealed that the two seem to have some sort of agenda.\\nIs their presence a sign of more chaos to come?
+Or is it the start of a new story?"}
 ~~~